Understanding Executive Function: What It Is and Why It Matters

 It's completely normal and expected that on many days, you won't finish everything on your list.
 Life happens, tasks take longer than expected, energy fluctuates, and new priorities emerge.
 It's not a failure when this happens.
 It's just the reality of working.

-When tasks on your daily todo list don't get completed, they can simply be returned to your backlog to be reconsidered during your next Aiming Ritual.
+When tasks on your daily todo list don't get completed, you can simply return them to your backlog to be reconsidered during your next Aiming Ritual.
 There should hopefully not be any penalty or judgment or shame attached to this process of reassigning tasks that didn't get done.

-Marcus, a software developer I work with, initially struggled with intense shame about his incomplete tasks.
+Marcus, a software developer I used to work with, initially struggled with intense shame about his incomplete tasks.
 "I felt like I was breaking promises to myself every time I didn't finish my list," he told me.
-We reframed his daily list as a navigation tool to guide his execution path and help him stay oriented rather than a performance contract or measure of his worth or competence.
-This reframing dramatically reduced Marcus' anxiety and, ironically, ended up also improving his task completion rate by removing the emotional burden of shame that had been interfering with his focus.
+We reframed his daily list to serve as a navigation tool that helped guide his execution path and stay oriented rather than a performance contract or measure of his worth or competence.
+This reframing dramatically reduced Marcus' anxiety and, ironically, ended up also improving his task completion rate by removing the emotional burden of shame that had previously been interfering with his focus.

 Physical vs. Digital Daily Lists